jones58/rent-strike.org/README.md

 - display sidebar items in custom order, rather than alphabetical (mirror old site)
 - umami analytics
 - add welcome page or welcome/how to use this site bits to the why we strike doc (homepage/ index.mdx)
+- better alt text throughout, like on action! page
+- edit on github like on knowledge wiki

 # Starlight Starter Kit: Basics